nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/RNAseq-on-Cavatica/rna_seq_3.md

     It is crucial to ensure the Cavatica integrations are enabled to allow for file transfers.
 Find more details in our [Push to Cavatica lesson](../Kids-First/KF_7_PushToCavatica.md).
 You **do not** have to have the Data Repository Integrations set up to continue with this lesson.

-* Click on the <span class="highlight_txt">ANALYZE IN CAVATICA</span>.
+* Click on the <span class="highlight_txt">ANALYZE IN CAVATICA</span> button.
-* Select <span class="highlight_txt">CREATE A PROJECT</span> option and provide appropriate name for your folder.
+* Select the <span class="highlight_txt">CREATE A PROJECT</span> option and provide an appropriate name for your folder.
 In this tutorial, `cancer-dge` was chosen as the project name.
 * Use the <span class="highlight_txt">SAVE</span> option to create the project.

 ![Create project on Cavatica](../rna-seq-images/6_KFDRC.png "Create project on Cavatica")

-Following the project creation, the option will update to enable copy of the selected files to Cavatica.
+Following project creation, the option will update to enable copying of the selected files to Cavatica.

 ![Copy files to Cavatica](../rna-seq-images/7_KFDRC.png "Copy files to Cavatica")

-Successful copying of the files to the project folder will result in a pop up box summarizing the details along with a link to view the project folder on Cavatica.
+Successful copying of the files to the project folder will result in a pop-up box summarizing the details along with a link to view the project folder on Cavatica.

 ![Successful copy to Cavatica](../rna-seq-images/8_KFDRC.png "Successful copy to Cavatica")